-Local Government provides a proportion of the funding for the Group and previously nominated Members of the Authority.
+Local Government provides a proportion of the funding for the Group.
 Transactions with the Yorkshire and Humberside Forces in respect of Regional Collaboration are set out in Note 8 (b).
 The amounts owing to Other Local Authorities at the balance sheet date are included in Creditors (Note 13).